eisensafran/brokken/README.md

     nl_Latn (Dutch)   Shaper didn't attach acutecomb to uni0237 ^                 Shaper didn't attach acutecomb to J
     ```

+    This error does not occur when the font is exported by the Glyphsapp export function.
+Although a total different error appears:

+    > FAIL The following glyphs have components which themselves are component glyphs: * uni01F4 * Gcircumflex * uni004A0301 * Jcircumflex * Ubreve * Aacute.ss01 * Abreve.ss01 * Acircumflex.ss01 * Adieresis.ss01 * Agrave.ss01 and 29 more.

+    I have a subtle suspicion that these errors appear due to my somewhat convoluted setup: the `component` characters (such as `acutecomb`) consist of components on its own.
+Maybe there is a mismatch with this configuration.
+After testing I can confirm this -- when converting the components within the `acutecomb` glyph into paths the font happily passes the Dutch language check in `fontbakery`.
+It is strange that this error does not occur with any other comb-characters.
 - Spacing and kerning is rudimentary at best, but it is in constant development.
 - Certain group kerning features apparently do not work under Windows – I can't figure out why.
 (Example string: `können`)
 - The font is primarily tested on OS X, therefore I don't know if the automatic hinting works 'good enough' for all letter combinations on Windows or Linux.
 I mitigated some issues by adding more sidebearing (+5 on each side) for each glyph in the `thin`-master.